zaycodes/zaycodes.github.io/_posts/2019-12-13-my-experience-applying-to-outreachy.md

 After selecting my choice project, I went through all the available resources, registered on the communication platform which was zulip, created a phabricator account and a mediawiki account.
 I introduced myself on `zulip` -MediaWiki's communication channel- to other members and also to the mentor assigned to me (Brenda Jerop).

 Then came the time to actually put in some work.
 A phabricator page was created for us (applicants) with a list of micro-tasks to work on.
-Things like api documentation page improvement were included in the tasks.
+Things like API documentation page improvement were included in the tasks.
 I picked my first task which became my first contribution and started working on it.
 To be honest it was all overwhelming at first as most of the technologies were a bit new to me.
 But then there was something very important I learnt from this phase, which is fact that `communication` is key.
 I asked my mentor for guidance whenever I got stuck or was confused coupled with the fact that mediawiki had a lot of resources to help including blog posts and reports of past interns, all you had to do was just look.

 I was so excited when I created my first pull request but even more ecstatic when it was merged.
 I was able to submit three pull requests during the contribution period with one work in progress.
 Somewhere in between contributions, I drafted out my final application and submitted it to my mentor to review.
 Then I submitted on outreachy.